 Rupee Strengthens Against U.S. Dollar

-Rupee gained five paise to open at Rs 83.06 against the U.S dollar.
+Rupee gained nine paise to open at Rs 82.57 against the dollar.

-The local currency strengthened five paise to open at Rs 83.06 against the U.S dollar.
-It had closed at Rs 83.11 against the U.S. dollar on Friday, according to Bloomberg data.
+The local currency strengthened nine paise to open at Rs 82.57 against the dollar on Monday.
+It closed at 82.66 on Friday, according to Bloomberg data.

 Get live Stock market updates, Business news, Today’s latest news, Trending stories, and Videos on BQ Prime.
 Subscribe to get full access to Exclusives.